kastriot96/parcellab-frontend-assignment/DECISIONS.md

 3. **FR-005 — Enhance the order details page**
    Focused on improving clarity, hierarchy, and usability of the order details page.
 This is the core experience for end users and has high customer impact.

+4. **FR-004 UX improvement: show articles included in the order**
+   Focused on showing the article in the order for the client.

 ## Design Decisions as bullet points

 **DEF-002 — Orders with two tracking numbers show only one tracking timeline**